 - Break up the cooked fish with a fork and place it in a warm tortilla.

-- Top it with cabbage or salad, and avocado.
+- Top it with cabbage slaw or salad greens.

 - Add the creamy lime mustard sauce.